 Understandably, people on the job hunt worry about revealing their criminal record and tend to cover up their past.
 However, a simple criminal background check will unveil anything on record, putting both you and the hiring manager in an uncomfortable position that could have been avoided with honesty.

-With perhaps one of the most well-known stories of professional license fabrication out there, Frank Abagnale Jr. (that’s the guy 2002’s Catch Me If You Can is about) is infamous for having lied about having a medical degree, a law degree, and a pilot’s license, among other things.
-And anyone who is considering lying about having a license to practice medicine or anything else should learn from Abagnale’s mistakes, seeing as he ended up serving several years in prison.
+With perhaps one of the most well-known stories of professional license fabrication out there, Frank Abagnale Jr. (that’s the guy from 2002’s Catch Me If You Can is about) is infamous for having lied about having a medical degree, a law degree, and a pilot’s license, amongst other things.
+And anyone who is considering lying about having a license to practice medicine—or anything else—should learn from Abagnale’s mistakes, seeing as he ended up serving several years in prison.

 Believe it or not, there are people out there who either exaggerate their military record or forge it entirely.
 In fact, according to one poll conducted by Marquet International, a security consulting firm, this is one of the top ten falsehoods found on a résumé, just behind false references and fake credentials.

 Attending Columbia College in Missouri and graduating from Columbia University, the Ivy League, are certainly not the same thing.
 And yes, just writing “Columbia” in the education section of your résumé still counts as lying.

 Interests and Hobbies